 on what terms and whether you are eligible for a payment plan.
 For further information, see Automated Decision Making;

-- Process payments when you purchase a product or service;
+- Process payments when you purchase a product or service and any refunds;

 Provide our products and services, including insurance administration, taking payment, making changes where requested or necessary, managing renewal, claims assessment,